lcov29/knowledgeBase/IT/SoftwareDevelopment/Engineering/DomainDrivenDesign/baseEntities/ddd-bounded-context.md

 ## **Bounded Context**

-> A **bounded context** defines an area in which an [ubiquitous language](./ddd-ubiquitous-language.md) and the models described with it can be applied consistently.
+> A **bounded context** is a defined area in which an [ubiquitous language](./ddd-ubiquitous-language.md) and the models described with it can be applied consistently.

 <br>
 <br>